Rome Travel Guides

 What's the best time of year to visit Rome?

 April through June and September through October.
-May and early October are the sweet spots — warm, manageable crowds, and the city at its most pleasant.
+May brings wisteria and consistent warmth without the August heat; early October has golden light, thinner crowds, and outdoor dining that still feels effortless.
 Avoid mid-July through August unless you handle heat well and don't mind a slightly emptied-out city.

 Is Rome safe for solo travellers?